❦ ❦ ❦

 “Are we still talking about the wars of the petty kingdoms that Parashurama wanted to stop?”
 Justus asked.

 “Well, those were the wars Vishnu wanted to stop.
 Whether he was being trained for those wars was another matter.
-All he knew at the time was that he was getting trained.
+All he knew at the time was that he was being taught special skills.
 And soon he found a need for the training.”

 ❦ ❦ ❦